Better implementation for the future – how can IMPEL make a contribution?

 At the second EU Environmental Enforcement Networks meeting in Oxford (United Kingdom) in September 2017, IMPEL signed a Memorandum of Understanding with the European Network of Prosecutors for the Environment (ENPE) and Envicrimenet.
 This MoU is a clear signal of intent by the three networks to work together to strengthen the effective implementation and enforcement of European environmental and related criminal law and the compliance chain as a whole.

-IMPEL also actively engages with other strategic partners such as and the EU Forum of Judges for the Environment (EUFJE) and the European Organisation of Supreme Audit Institutions (EUROSAI).
+IMPEL also actively engages with other strategic partners such as and the EU Forum of Judges for the Environment (EUFJE), the Network of the Heads of European Environment Agencies (EPA Network) the European Organisation of Supreme Audit Institutions (EUROSAI).